 Colorado Chapter of The Wildlife Society

-The Northern Wild Sheep and Goat Council will hold their 19th Annual Symposium in Fort Collins on June 2-5, 2014.
-The Colorado Chapter of the Wildlife Society is hosting the symposium website.
-Click here for meeting information, call for papers, and on-line registration.
+The Northern Wild Sheep and Goat Council held their 19th Annual Symposium in Fort Collins on June 2-5, 2014.
+Click here for the symposium program, abstracts, and meeting information.

 The Colorado Chapter of The Wildlife Society was established in 1973 as the state affiliate of the international organization, The Wildlife Society.
 Its 350+ members are educators, students, administrators, research scientists, consultants, resource managers, and wildlife law enforcement officers from all over Colorado.
 The mission of the Colorado Chapter of The Wildlife Society is to promote wise conservation and management of all wildlife resources in Colorado by serving and representing wildlife professionals.